yana0309/SQL_Luke_Barrouse/README.md

 ORDER BY salary_year_avg DESC
 LIMIT 10
 ```
-Here's the key takeaways from analysis of the top data analyst jobs in 2023:
+Here are the key takeaways from the analysis of the top data analyst jobs in 2023:

 - **Wide Salary Range**
  Top 10 paying data analyst roles span from $170 000 to $336 500, indicating significant salary potential in the field.
 - **Diverse Employers**
- Companies like SmartAsset, Meta, Pinterest and AT&T are among those offering high salaries, showing a broad interest across different industries.
+ Companies like SmartAsset, Meta, Pinterest, and AT&T are among those offering high salaries, showing a broad interest across different industries.
 - **Job Title Variety**
  There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
 - **High Rewards in the US**
- All of the top 10 high-paying remote data analyst roles are offered by companies based in the United States, highlighting high level of compensation in the American market.
+ All of the top 10 high-paying remote data analyst roles are offered by companies based in the United States, highlighting a high level of compensation in the American market.

 ![Top Paying Roles Salary Distribution](assets/1_top_paying_jobs_salary_distribution.jpg)
 *Bar graph visualizing the distribution of the top 10 paying jobs for Data Analysts.
 Generated via Google Sheets from my SQL query results*